Zamiell/isaac-achievement-randomizer/docs/about.md

 #### Void Portal Deletion <!-- RemoveVoidPortals -->

 The mod deletes all Void Portals outside of the Blue Womb.
-This is both a balance change (since it slightly increases the difficulty of Delirium) and a quality of life fix (since players can no longer accidentally enter a Void Portal and lose their streak).
+Since Delirium is not part of the randomizer, this is a quality of life fix (since players can no longer accidentally enter a Void Portal and lose their streak).

 #### Glitched Item Removal <!-- RemoveGlitchedCollectibles -->